-Writers give a lot of advice–often solicited by folks with shaking voices, sincere faces, and clasping the open mic in trembling fingers at the Q&A that falls between a packed reading and a mile long book signing line.
-"How can I deal with this (or that) problem" they ask.
-"How can I bypass this and achieve what you have achieved?"
+Writers give a lot of advice–often solicited by folks with shaking voices, sincere faces, and clasping the open mic in trembling fingers at the Q&A that falls between a packed reading and a mile-long book signing line.
+"How can I deal with this (or that) problem?" they ask.
+"How can I bypass decades of hard work and achieve what you have achieved?"
 And the writer dispenses the advice as requested like a long runner of frozen yogurt into an easily digestible cone of some anecdote or funny story.
 Whereupon everyone who would have asked the same question, and perhaps even the asker themselves, tosses it into the garbage.

 A sort of economy of effort around new writers who cling to affectations about how to use special pens and what time of day to write and for how many pages, but ignore advice like "You should probably do three drafts including at least one complete rewrite before you start worrying about editing."

 I was right there with them thinking I could worm out of everything that sounded like a lot of work.
 I couldn't.
 I didn't.
 And it wasn't until I learned that my shit didn't smell like roses enough to at least give those hard ideas a shot that I started writing well enough that people around me began to take me seriously.
 The minute I wasn't too good for all that advice–like almost that day–my writing went to the next level.